-New Year’s Eve, much like Halloween, your birthday or the Fourth of July, is one of those holidays that makes people feel pressure to have THE MOST FUN POSSIBLE.
-To end the year “right,” you need to drink a lot, eat a lot and spend time with a lot of people in a place that’s a lot cooler than you the places you usually go.
-These kinds of nights tend to play out less grandly than expected; big pressure and big plans can often lead to disappointment or sloppiness.
+New Year’s Eve, much like Halloween, your birthday or the Fourth of July, is one of those holidays that makes people feel pressured to have the most fun possible.
+To end the year “right,” you need to drink a lot, eat a lot and spend time with a lot of people in a place that’s much, much cooler than the places you usually frequent.
+These kinds of nights tend to play out less grandly than expected — big pressure and big plans can often lead to disappointment or sloppiness.
 If you stay in, you’re in charge of the kind of evening you are going to have.

-In many parts of the country, December 31 falls right at the start of winter.
+New Year’s Eve is right at the start of winter.
 And you know what winter means?
 It’s cold.
 It’s snowy.
 It’s icy.
-If you stay home — and thus stay indoors — on New Year’s Eve, you don’t have to worry about wearing a bulky coat over your sparkly party dress, slipping on ice in your dress shoes or trying to drive in the middle of a snowstorm.
-You’ll stay safe and cozy and won’t have to worry about how to change your plans when a blizzard comes through.
+If you stay home — and thus stay indoors — on New Year’s Eve, you don’t have to worry about wearing a bulky coat over your sparkly party dress, slipping on ice in your high heels or getting stranded in your car in the middle of a snowstorm.
+You’ll be nice and cozy in your pajama pants and slippers, perhaps in front of a roaring fireplace.

 Good luck trying to get home safely on New Year’s Eve.
 Not only can road conditions be dangerous, New Year’s Eve is one of the deadliest nights of the year on the road.
 According to the National Institute on Alcohol Abuse and Alcoholism, more people are likely to die on New Year’s Eve due to alcohol-related accidents than any other midweek winter evenings.
-If you try to be safe on New Year’s, you can expect massive surge pricing on car share services like Uber and Lyft.
+If you try to be safe on New Year’s, you can expect massive surge pricing on car-share services like Uber and Lyft.
 Public transit, like the roads, is likely to be packed and full of people who you’d rather not necessarily sit next to at 3 a.m.
 But if you still insist on going out despite how miserable New Year’s Eve in public can be, there are plenty of reasons why people do enjoy going out on New Year’s Eve.

-More From The Daily Meal:
+More from The Daily Meal: